 Discovering the cities of Argentina

-Argentina’s cities are where the magic happens.
-From the energetic bustle of Buenos Aires to the wine-drenched serenity of Mendoza, each has its own charm and a wealth of culture, architecture and cuisine to explore.
+Argentina’s cities are where the magic happens and if you’re backpacking in Argentina, you’ll enjoy the unique features you’ll encounter at every stop on your way.
+From the energetic bustle of Buenos Aires to the wine-drenched serenity of Mendoza, each has its own charm and a wealth of culture, architecture, and cuisine to explore.
 These are the country’s top cities to visit:

 • Mendoza is not only Argentina’s wine capital, but also a springboard to the Andes.
 Here’s a great guide by Earth Trekkers.